Certified Specialist in employment law

-From the outset, he has been head of the German employment lawservice line.
 In the German-French working group of Luther he is also head of the employment law team.
 Axel Braun represents shareholder interests on the supervisory board of a group of companies operating internationally.

 The focus of Axel Braun's work is on cross-border projects, corporate reorganisations and other collective law procedures (company bargaining agreements, social compensation plans, etc.).
 He is the author and/or editor of various reputated publication as the Handbooks Konzernarbeitsrecht, Tarifrecht and Arbeitsrecht in Europa, member of the publishers´team of the monthly employment review Der Arbeitsrechtsberater and regularly speaker or panelist to various organisations.

 - SAME Deutz-Fahr: on-going advice on all employment law issues

 - Leading seller of electrical and electronic appliances: employment law advice with regard to foreign-based companies

 - International manufacturer and seller of specialty cheeses: comprehensive on-going advice